What is AI and how does it work?

 What's the technology behind generative AI?

-It does this with a large network of computer-hosted components known collectively as an artificial neural network (ANN).
-Artificial neural networks are modeled loosely after the human brain which can store, act on, and transmit billions of small pieces of data in myriad, intricate patterns.
+Each AI is comprised of a large network of computer-hosted components known collectively as an artificial neural network (ANN).
+Artificial neural networks include the term "neural" because they are modeled loosely after the way neurons function in a biological brain.
+Both animal and artificial neural networks can store, transmit, and act on billions of small pieces of data in myriad patterns.

 The technology at the core of a generative AI is a Large Language Models (LLM).
-The word "model" refers the types of algorithm (i.e. set of calculations) which allows it to process data in a particular way.
+The word "model" refers to the types of algorithms (i.e. set of calculations) which allows it to process data in a specific way.

-Although a generative AI does not truly replicate the biological processes in a human brain, it can emulate (i.e. model) a specific cognitive skill called "pattern recognition".
+Although a generative AI does not truly replicate the biological processes in an animal brain, it can engage in a specific cognitive skill called "pattern recognition".

-A generative AI develops the ability to detect and create meaningful patterns out of data when it is given a very large set of data to reference and is provided with a very large amount of computational power.
+A generative AI develops the ability to recognize and generate meaningful patterns out of data when it is given a very large set of data to reference and is provided with a very large amount of computational power.

 What is generative AI good at?

-Generative AI is good at recognizing and replicating patterns in the various languages contained within its data set.
+Generative AI is good at recognizing and replicating patterns in the various textual and visual languages contained within its data set.

 Some AIs, such as ChatGPT, have been trained on an enormous data set which contains many different kinds of languages, including, for example human languages like English, Spanish, and Hindi, computer languages like Python and C++, and visual languages, like x-rays and sports photos.